CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 6. What is the **single responsibility** of scheduler?
 What is the single responsibility of each of our classes?
 Honestly not many of ours follow the S principle.
 7. Are we blurring the lines between 'scheduler' and our controllers?
 We should create a distinct controllers class.
 )

-### **Entity**: Schedule, Course, Session, Timeslot

-Schedule represents a particular scheduler, with specific lecture and tutorial sessions for a course.
-It is manipulated by the above use case classes, notably Scheduler, and its representation is eventually returned by the controllers to the user.

-Course represents a particular course with various sessions.
-The sessions of courses are added to different schedules during schedule generation.
-Filters check the timeslots of sessions to satisfy certain criteria.

-Sessions represent a collection of time slots with a room and code.
-These are taken from their respective courses and stored in Schedule during schedule generation.

-(**Note for ourselves** Comparisons of sessions should be clean.
-Again, we need to consider the implementation since it seems there is a lot of unnecessary intertwining of classes.
-We should also encapsulate the return of times in the session so we do not need to get the list of slots and do operations or something.)

-### Filter & implementations

-Different Filter objects are instantiated based on the criteria a user provides for their scheduler.
-The filters are called during schedule generation in order to verify whether a particular schedule meets a user criterion.
-It main purpose is to check a schedule and return true/false.

 ## SOLID Design Principles